wpquads/quick-adsense-reloaded/readme.txt

 = {{ version }} =
 * New: Support for tag visibility condition with WP QUADS 1.3.1
+* New: Add a "Rate Later" option to the rating container
 * Fix: Redirect after first time installation not working

 = 1.3.8 =